Faculty Appointment, Reappointment, and Promotion Policy

 • are easily accessible within the PNWU community,

-• Opportunity to resolve informally prior to appeal
+• The opportunity to resolve the decision/recommendation informally

-Faculty are appointed as necessary to meet the full range of academic needs of the University and may have appointments in programs other than their primary appointment.
+Faculty may have appointments in programs other than their primary appointment.

 Faculty initial rank is determined through the processes and within the criteria set by the respective college, school, program, or center seeking the appointment and in consultation with the academic officer (e.g. dean, program director).